-- Local Divisions will use the (or one of the) official language(s) of the Member State hosting this division. - The Member States hosting a Regional Division may determine the official language(s) used before the Regional Chamber. - Other languages may be used in addition or instead of the official language, if designated by the respective Member State(s) (e.g., allowing proceedings in English also). - Most Member States have announced that they will accept English at their Local/Regional Divisions.
+- Local Divisions use the (or one of the) official language(s) of the Member State hosting this division. - The Member States hosting a Regional Division may determine the official language(s) used before the Regional Chamber. - · Other languages may be used in addition or instead - of the official language, if designated by the respective Member State(s) (e.g., allowing proceedings in English also). - Most Member States accept English at their Local/ Regional Divisions.